-As of the date of the issuance of these financial statements, the situation is still developing, and to date there has not been any significant effect on the Company's operations, however, the future effect is difficult to predict.
+COVID-19 epidemic is spreading globally, having a severe negative effect on the entire world economy.
+As of the date of the issuance of these financial statements, the situation is still developing and to date there has not been any significant effect on the Company's revenues and deliveries; however, the future effect is difficult to predict.
 Management will continue to monitor the potential effect of the above events and will take all necessary actions to prevent negative consequences for the business, however:

-- the consequences of downtime/quarantine due to the COVID-19 pandemic will lead to a slowdown in business activity in general, which may affect the Company's financial performance in the future; - as part of new agreements between OPEC members and other oil-producing countries, Kazakhstan and Russia have committed to cut production levels; - further depreciation of Tenge against the US dollar will negatively affect the financial results of the Company.
+- the consequences of downtime/quarantine due to the COVID-19 pandemic will lead to a slowdown in business activity in general, which may affect the Company's/Group's financial performance in the future; - the decrease in demand for oil due to possible restrictions due to the pandemic, and accordingly in oil prices, and further agreements between OPEC members and other major oil-producing countries to stabilize oil prices by reducing production levels could have a negative effect on the economy of Kazakhstan, and indirectly on the Company.

 Management is unable to predict the extent or duration of changes in the Kazakhstani economy or evaluate their possible impact on the financial position of the Company in the future.
-Management believes that it is taking all necessary actions to maintain the sustainability and growth of the Company in current circumstances.
+Management believes that it is taking all necessary measures to maintain the sustainability and growth of the Group in current circumstances.